 CONSUMER EDUCATION COMMITTEE

-The Consumer Education Committee develops or obtains consumer education material that may be used by administrators to educate the consumer in the wise use of credit.
+The Consumer Education Committee obtains consumer education material that may be used by administrators to educate the consumer in the wise use of credit.
 The committee shall encourage administrators to expand educational activities and shall work to identify the most cost effective educational techniques.

 CONTINUING EDUCATION COMMITTEE